 It’s all part of being human.
-We get scared, bored, selfish, lazy, tired, passionate, and careless.
+We get scared, bored, selfish, lazy, tired, dispassionate, and careless.
 As we share a space with other people on a daily, we are bound to bump into each other—literally and figuratively.

 Basically, none of us are perfect.
 We all make choices every day that affect not only ourselves but those around us.
 The important thing to remember is to learn how to fix family problems or how to solve family problems.